JoshuaWidjaja/WolfTD/README.md

 * Different enemy variants and levels
 * Retry functionality for levels

-You can try out the game by clicking the link: https://themightywolfe.itch.io/wolftd
+You can try out the game by clicking the link: https://themightywolfe.itch.io/wolftd or by downloading it from the Github releases section to the right of the repo page.

 Simply download the ZIP file and launch the file titled WolfTD.exe